 This 2-day intensive course is designed for professionals and paraprofessionals who may receive a disclosure of sexual abuse/assault as a part of their work with children, youth, and adults, or vulnerable populations including new Canadians and people with disabilities.
 Crisis workers, those who work in mental health and addictions, teachers and administrators can all benefit from this course which explains the impacts of sexual violence throughout a lifetime, the communication skills needed to provide an effective response, and appropriate referral resources.

-Offered multiple times a year, this course is facilitated by accredited SSAIC staff and hosted at The Willows Golf and Country Club.
+Offered multiple times a year, this course is facilitated by accredited SSAIC staff and hosted in our home, the Saskatoon Community Service Village.
 Learn more about the First Responder training program and upcoming dates here.

 There is a registration fee for this 2-day course which includes meals and training materials.

-SSAIC has been fortunate to be able to offer this school based program for over a decade in partnership with the Saskatoon Public Schools and the Greater Saskatoon Catholic Schools Divisions.
-This program uses teacher lesson plans and an in-school puppet show presentation to deliver information to children in Grade 4 classrooms.
-The students learn what is sexual abuse, that they are not to blame if this is happening to them, not to keep it a secret, and how to tell someone to get the help and support they need.
-This program provides teachers with lesson plans to engage the students in conversation on this difficult but ever-important topic.
+SSAIC has been fortunate to be able to offer this school based program for over a decade in partnership with the Saskatoon Public School Division and the Greater Saskatoon Catholic Schools.
+“I’m the Boss of Me” is a puppet show presentation for Grade 4 students facilitated by trained volunteers, and provides teachers with lesson plans to engage the students in conversation on this difficult but ever-important topic.
+The students learn what sexual abuse is, that they are not to blame if this is happening to them, not to keep it a secret, and how to get the help and support they need.
 Volunteers are recruited from the larger community to deliver the presentation through the puppet show and small group discussion with the children following the show, and trained to help address any disclosures of sexual abuse from children.
 Learn more about “I’m the Boss of Me” here.

-This program relies on funding support from our partners and grant and sponsorship funding from the community for delivery.
-There are no fees for the teachers/classrooms requesting this program.
+This program relies on funding support from our partners, as well as grant and sponsorship funding from the community for delivery.
+There are no fees for teachers or schools requesting this program.

 Information sessions for non-profit organizations who support individuals who are at an increased risk of sexual victimization due to addictions, poverty, racism, disability, their status as immigrants or refugees, members of the LGBTQ2S community, and others.